ibrahim-gabr/image-processing-api/README.md

 - Start server: ```npm run start```

 ### Usage
-The server will listen on port 3000:
+  the app will be default start at port 3000 if you woud like to change it create .env file at the root of the project and declare your port liek so ```PORT=4444```
 #### Brief instructions
-- the app will be default start at port 3000 if you woud like to change it create .env file at the root of the project and declare your port liek so ```PORT=4444```

 - Install: ```npm install```
 - Build: ```npm run build```